pranavchavda/diu/content/hotels/Grand Highness/text.md

 +++

-The Grand Highness is eager to provide you personal hospitality, efficient services & sincere care to ensure that your stay with us is safe, comfortable and memorable.
-We hope you will find HOTEL THE GRAND HIGHNESS a home away from home.
+The Grand Highness is eager to give you personal warm reception,good hospitality, efficient services & sincere care to ensure that your stay with us is safe, comfortable and memorable.
 Similar facilities of 3*** category.
 Its only 7 K.M. from Diu Airport & 0.5 K.M from Diu Bus Stand.

 ***
 **Apart from the features listed, this hotel offers**
-- Airport Transfers
+- Restaurant
-- Tour Desk
+- conference Hall
 - 24/7 Front Desk
 - Terrace